Saint Vincent's Catholic Medical Centers: 20th century

 The school received its certification from the Board of Regents of the University of the State of New York in 1905, one of the first such schools to be so recognized.
 In 1911, St. Vincent's Ambulance, manned by hospital interns, responded to the Triangle Shirtwaist Factory fire in Manhattan, where the attendants watched helplessly as those trapped in the fire jumped to their deaths onto the street below.
 In 1912, St. Vincent's received and treated victims after the sinking of the RMS Titanic, while mourning the loss of attending physician Francis Norman O'Loughlin, who died in the disaster.
 A plaque honoring his memory stood in the hospital's main entrance as a reminder of his dedication and sacrifice.

 In 1968, under William Grace, Director of Medicine at St. Vincent's, and his associate John A. Chadbourn, the hospital established the nation's first Mobile Coronary Care Unit (MCCU) following an example in Ireland.
 It was configured on a white over red 1968 Chevrolet Step-Van and utilized a portable battery-powered defibrillator/monitor; a battery-powered electrocardiograph, I.V. kit, resuscitation/oxygen kit, and a drug kit.
-The success of the St. Vincent's MCCU project inspired the development of the "HeartMobile" in Columbus, Ohio, and similar programs in Marietta, Georgia, Montgomery County, Maryland, and Los Angeles in 1970.
+The success of the St. Vincent's MCCU project inspired the development of the "HeartMobile" in Columbus, Ohio and similar programs in Marietta, Georgia, Montgomery County, Maryland, and Los Angeles in 1970.

-In 1975, when the Puerto Rican extremist nationalist group FALN bombed Fraunces Tavern in the Wall Street area, St. Vincent's paramedics and responders from multiple other EMS agencies transported patients to St. Vincent's Hospital for trauma care.
+In 1975, the Puerto Rican extremist nationalist group FALN bombed Fraunces Tavern in the Wall Street area.
+St. Vincent's paramedics and responders from multiple other EMS agencies transported patients to St. Vincent's Hospital for trauma care.

-In the 1980s, as the gay population of Greenwich Village and New York began succumbing to the AIDS virus, St. Vincent's established the first AIDS ward on the East Coast and second only to one in San Francisco, and soon became "Ground Zero" for the AIDS-afflicted in NYC.
+In the 1980s, as the gay population of Greenwich Village and New York began succumbing to the AIDS virus, St. Vincent's established the first AIDS ward on the East Coast and second only to one in San Francisco, and became "Ground Zero" for the AIDS-afflicted in NYC.
 The hospital "became synonymous" with care for AIDS patients in the 1980s, particularly poor gay men and drug users.
 It became one of the best hospitals in the state for AIDS care with a large research facility and dozens of doctors and nurses working on it.

-ACT UP protested the hospital one night in the 1980s due to its Catholic nature.
-They took over the emergency room and covered crucifixes with condoms in an effort to both raise awareness and to offend Catholics.
+ACT UP protested at the hospital one night in the 1980s due to its Catholic nature.
+They took over the emergency room and covered crucifixes with condoms intending to raise awareness and to offend Catholics.
 Instead of pressing charges, the sisters who ran the hospital decided to meet with the protesters to better understand their concerns.